3 Gratitude Mistakes That Can Actually Decrease Your Happiness

 2. Trying to be grateful for everything.

-One of the secrets to practicing gratitude in a way that works wonders for your happiness is to be grateful for what you find it easy to be grateful for, look a little deeper for those opportunities for gratitude that you may be missing, and then leave all the rest.
-One of the best ways, then, for gratitude to go from a happiness-booster to a happiness-killer is to try and encourage yourself to be grateful for everything.
+One of the secrets to practicing gratitude in a way that actually feels supportive and emotionally genuine is to be grateful for what you find it easy to be grateful for, look a little deeper for those opportunities for gratitude that you may be missing, and then leave all the rest.
+In fact, one of the quickest ways for gratitude to start feeling forced, performative, or emotionally disconnecting is to try and encourage yourself to be grateful for everything.
 Sure, you can be grateful that you got fired by the boss that you didn’t have much respect for because it led you to new, amazing opportunities that felt so much better, but the gratitude may not happen right away.
 And sure, you can be grateful for your parents pressuring you to work hard in school because it led you to be an important contribution to people and practices of the world but sometimes it takes a few years or a few decades to get to that feeling of gratitude.

 So, whatever you do, don’t rush gratitude.
 Don’t effort gratitude.
 Don’t labor gratitude.
 Gratitude is only effective at making you a genuinely happier human being when it itself is genuine too.
 So, start where you are, find what you can be grateful for, reach a little further from there, open up your eyes and find a few new things to be grateful for, and then stop.
-Gratitude for those other people, things, and experiences that you find it hard to be grateful for won’t come until sometime later, or it won’t come at all, and that is a-okay.
-You have my assurance of that.
+Gratitude for those other people, things, and experiences that you find it hard to be grateful for won’t come until sometime later, or it won’t come at all, and that’s okay too.

 3. Thinking about gratitude, rather than feeling it.

-Gratitude is an experience of the heart, not of the mind, and thinking about gratitude is not enough.
-You’ve got to feel it.
-It’s the felt sense of gratitude, or the felt sense of anything for that matter, that is instrumental to its positive influence.
-Positive and health psychological researchers refer to this as an affective experience and more than the concept or word of gratitude, it’s this affective experience that gives gratitude its transformative power.
+Gratitude is not only a thought; it’s also an emotional experience.
+Simply thinking about what we “should” feel grateful for is often very different from actually slowing down enough to emotionally connect with appreciation, warmth, care, meaning, relief, beauty, or gratitude itself.
+It’s the felt sense of gratitude, or the felt sense of anything for that matter, that’s instrumental to its positive influence.
+Positive and health psychological researchers refer to this as an affective experience and more than the concept or word of gratitude, it’s this emotional experience that often gives gratitude its deeper impact.

 So really feel the emotion.
 Sincerely.
 Fully.
 You might not be used to doing it this way.
 You might be used to writing a superficial list and it might take some effort at first, but I urge you to give it a try.
-Give it your emotional all by opening your heart to what it is you are grateful for.
+See if you can slow down enough to emotionally connect with what it is you’re grateful for.
 Pause and look for that feeling beneath the words and sentences that express your gratitude.

 When I think of what prevents true gratitude from arising, I think of the times in the past when I tried to force it.
 The key is to not try and force the feeling of gratitude.
 That defeats the whole purpose.
-Simply gratefully experience life as it unfolds and you’ll have yourself a happier life.
-No thought or effort required.
+See if you can let gratitude become less about forcing a mindset and more about allowing yourself to notice, feel, receive, and emotionally connect with moments of goodness, care, beauty, support, meaning, or relief as life unfolds.